If you or a loved one underwent a painful secondary surgery due to defective hernia mesh, you’re not alone.

-With defective hernia mesh specifically, you are one of thousands of victims who deserve justice for the pain and suffering that you’ve gone through.
-In order to make sure you receive a settlement you deserve, you need an experienced hernia mesh attorney.
+With defective hernia mesh specifically, you are one of the thousands of victims who deserve justice for the pain and suffering that you’ve gone through.
+To make sure you receive a settlement you deserve, you need an experienced hernia mesh attorney.

 A long, painful recovery from a hernia surgery is difficult enough.
 Let us help make sure that you are in the right hands.

 According to the FDA, surgeons perform one million hernia repair surgeries every year.
 As many as 30% (Wall Street Journal) report experiencing chronic pain after the procedure.
 It shouldn’t have to be this way.